amarcelq/dapi_amphibien/README.md

 - [Redis](https://redis.io)
 - [FastAPI](https://fastapi.tiangolo.com)
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This shows how you can setup the project on your own environment.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 You need a working docker deamon installed and running.
 Confirm with `docker -v`.